 - 1. Measure how successfully they implement a strategy to address an area of need (like the examples in the previous section); and/or - 2.
-They can collect evidence directly from parents to measure parent-level indicators they generate.
+They can collect evidence directly from parents to measure parent-level indicators they generate (the annual, district-wide parent survey).